gambitph/Stackable/readme.txt

 == Changelog ==

-= 2.9.2 =
+= 2.10.0 =
+* New: Better responsiveness controls: some tablet and mobile options do not automatically inherit desktop styles
+* New: You can now pick any icon for the Icon List block
+* New: You can now have different icons per line in the Icon List block
+* New: Additional icon options in the Icon List block
+* New: Added half-highlight text formatting style
 * New: Now compatible with Kadence Theme color palette
-* New: Added half-highlight text formatting style
 * New: You can now select a text color for highlighted text styles
 * Fixed: Icon list block didn't follow tablet and mobile column counts.
 * Fixed: Blog Posts Block doesn't detect category and tag taxonomies for custom post types